danielliao11/commons-util/README.md

 ###Version History:
 - 0.0.1-SNAPSHOT
   - Initial version:
-    - ArrayUtil has been completed, and passed test.
+    - ArrayUtil : has been completed, and passed test.
-    - MathUtil has been completed, and passed test.
+    - MathUtil : has been completed, and passed test.
+- 0.0.2-SNAPSHOT
-    - ConvertUtil has been completed, and passed test.
+    - ConvertUtil : has been completed, and passed test.
-    - DateFormat has been completed, and passed test.
+    - DateFormat : has been completed, and passed test.
+    - StringUtil : 20%.
+- 0.0.3-SNAPSHOT
-    - JsonUtil has been completed, and passed test.
+    - JsonUtil : has been completed, and passed test.
+    - StringUtil : 40%.
+- 0.0.4-SNAPSHOT
+    - InetAddressUtil : has been completed, and passed test.
+    - IOUtil : has been completed, and passed test.
     - StringUtil : 80%.
+- 0.0.5-SNAPSHOT
-    - InetAddressUtil has been completed, and passed test.
+    - ByteUtil : has been completed, and passed test.
-    - IOUtil has been completed, and passed test.
+    - EncryptionUtil : has been completed, and passed test.
-    - ByteUtil has been completed, and passed test.
+    - StringUtil : has been completed, and passed test.
+-0.0.6-SNAPSHOT
+    Some util extends org.apache.commons.lang3.
-    - EncryptionUtil has been completed, and passed test.
+    - CharsetUtil : has been completed, and passed test.